abivaladez/AnimationIMDB/README.md

 # 💻 T-SQL

-Made in Microsoft SQL Server 2019, the query results were saved in multiple .csv files and then imported to Tableau
+Made in Microsoft SQL Server 2019, the query results were exported to multiple .csv files

 # 📊 Tableau